 PReFerSim v 1.0

 Here we provide a user’s guide for PReFerSim where we outline how to download, compile and run this program.
 We also provide some troubleshooting for common error messages at the very end of the document.
-For a detailed overview, and a description of the theory and math behind this program, please refer to our paper: Ortega-Del Vecchyo et al. 2016.
+For a detailed overview, and a description of the theory and math behind this program, please refer to our paper:

+Ortega-Del Vecchyo, D., Marsden C.D.
+Lohmueller, K.E.
+(2016).
 PReFerSim: Fast simulation of demography and selection under the Poisson Random Field model.
-Submitted
+Bioinformatics 32, 3516–3518 (2016).

 Overview